wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-iOS.md

 @import PowerAuth2;
 ```

 From now on, you can use `PowerAuthSDK` and other classes in your project.

-## Configuration

-In order to be able to configure your `PowerAuthSDK` instance, you need following values from the PowerAuth Server:
+To configure your `PowerAuthSDK` instance, you need the following values from the PowerAuth Server:

-- `APP_KEY` - Application key, that binds activation with specific application.
+- `APP_KEY` - Application key that binds activation with a specific application.
-- `APP_SECRET` - Application secret, that binds activation with specific application.
+- `APP_SECRET` - Application secret that binds activation with a specific application.
 - `KEY_MASTER_SERVER_PUBLIC` - Master Server Public Key, used for non-personalized encryption and server signature verification.

-Also, you need to specify your instance ID (by default, this can be for example an app bundle ID).
-This is because one application may use more than one custom instances of `PowerAuthSDK` and identifier is the way to distinguish these instances while working with Keychain data.
+You also need to specify your instance ID (by default, this can be an app bundle ID).
+This is because one application may use more than one custom instance of `PowerAuthSDK`, and the identifier is the way to distinguish these instances while working with Keychain data.

 Finally, you need to know the location of your [PowerAuth Standard RESTful API](https://github.com/wultra/powerauth-crypto/blob/develop/docs/Standard-RESTful-API.md) endpoints.
 That path should contain everything that goes before the `/pa/**` prefix of the API endpoints.

-To sum it up, in order to configure `PowerAuthSDK` default instance, add following code to your application delegate:
+To sum it up, in order to configure the `PowerAuthSDK` default instance, add the following code to your application delegate:

 ```swift
 func application(_ application: UIApplication, didFinishLaunchingWithOptions launchOptions: [UIApplicationLaunchOptionsKey: Any]?) -> Bool {